karenword/karen-demo/README.md

 ## ABOUT

 This is an example repository.
+It is now a GROUP project.
+Hello group!

 I'm making a test change.